opendocsg/slw-judgments-backfill/2005_SGCA_34/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This was an appeal against the decision of Woo Bih Li J, who allowed the appeal of the respondent, Deutsche Bank (“DB”), against the decision of the assistant registrar permitting the appellant, Beckkett Pte Ltd (“Beckkett”), to use certain documents disclosed by DB in proceedings in Singapore for the purposes of obtaining an injunction against a third party in Indonesia (see [2005] SGHC 79).
+1       This was an appeal against the decision of Woo Bih Li J, who allowed the appeal of the respondent, Deutsche Bank (“DB”), against the decision of the assistant registrar permitting the appellant, Beckkett Pte Ltd (“Beckkett”), to use certain documents disclosed by DB in proceedings in Singapore for the purposes of obtaining an injunction against a third party in Indonesia (see <span class="citation">[2005] SGHC 79</span>).
 We heard the appeal on 25 April 2005 and dismissed it for the reasons that follow.

 **The background**